Fiserv/tenant-onboarding/README.md

 Either update a config file or pass in data through the CLI

+Create an environment variable called GITHUB_AUTH_TOKEN whose value is a valid GitHub auth-token, for example, a Personal Access Token

 ## Dry run

 Default mode is a dry run that will print out info about what happened to a log.
 This way you can confirm you did the right thing before you really create a repo.